 Indeed, developing is too mundane a word to describe this alchemy of silver and light.
 In Portuguese, to develop an image is to reveal: revelar.
 Better still is the noun form: revelação.

-The English equivalent, of course, is revelation, defined as “the making known of something that was previously secret or unknown”.
+The literal English translation would be revelation, defined as “the making known of something that was previously secret or unknown”.
 Or even more dramatically, “the disclosure of divine or sacred reality or purpose to humanity,” as in The Revelation of St. John.

 Revelação works on a literal level too – the developing agent reveals the latent image created by the action of light on a photosensitive emulsion.
 But I like the word because it has a whiff of the miraculous.
 If you’ve ever seen a darkroom print being made, or pulled freshly developed negatives from a tank, you know what I mean.
 It is, truly, a revelation.